 Victor Cohn Prize for Excellence in Medical Science Reporting

 CASW established the Victor Cohn Prize for Excellence in Medical Science Reporting in 2000.
-The prize, which is given annually, seeks to honor a writer for a body of work published or broadcast within the last five years which, for reasons of uncommon clarity, accuracy, breadth of coverage, enterprise, originality, insight and narrative power, has made a profound and lasting contribution to public awareness and understanding of critical advances in medical science and their impact on human health and well-being.
-Eligible writing includes work appearing in digital media.
+Given annually, the prize seeks to honor a writer for a body of work published or broadcast within the last five years which, for reasons of uncommon clarity, accuracy, breadth of coverage, enterprise, originality, insight and narrative power, has made a profound and lasting contribution to public awareness and understanding of critical advances in medical science and their impact on human health and well-being.
+We welcome donations in support of the Victor Cohn Prize.

 The honoree receives an award of $3,000 and a certificate.
-The prize is presented at a joint awards ceremony held in conjunction with ScienceWriters, a conference that combines CASW's New Horizons in Science briefings and the National Association of Science Writers Annual Workshops.
+The prize is presented at a joint awards ceremony held in conjunction with ScienceWriters, a conference that combines CASW’s New Horizons in Science briefings and the National Association of Science Writers’ workshops.
 Awardee travel expenses to the award ceremony are covered.

 Winners of the Victor Cohn Prize

 - 2021 – Helen Branswell, STAT, and Amy Maxmen, Nature

 - 2020 – Ed Yong, The Atlantic

 - 2019 – Apoorva Mandavilli, Spectrum

 - 2018 – Laura Beil, freelance medical writer